Blog vs. Email vs. Social Media

 - Your blog impresses them and helps them to like you enough to give you their email address.

-- Your newsletter nurtures your relationship with them to build their trust.
-Some will eventually purchase your products or programs to help them reach their health goals.
+- Your regular newsletter nurtures your relationship with them to build their trust.
+Some will eventually purchase your products, programs, and services to help them reach their health goals.

 KNOW = Social media